6point6/carpo/README.md

 pip install mkdocs-material
 ```

-To serve the docs locally run `mkdocs serve` from the docs directory.
+To serve the docs locally run `mkdocs serve` from the root directory.